Why Do I Need a Prescription to Buy a Concentrator?

 Dec.
 09, 2024

-To purchase an oxygen concentrator, you do need a prescription from your doctor, stating your oxygen level.
-The U.S. Food & Drug Administration (FDA) makes the rules about prescription sales, and at this time, oxygen concentrators are one of the medical devices for which the FDA requires a prescription.
-This is to ensure proper care has been taken in selling you an oxygen machine that is appropriate for your needs, and a prescription is the only evidence we have of exactly what those needs are.
+To purchase an oxygen concentrator, it is essential to obtain a prescription from your healthcare provider that specifies your required oxygen levels.
+The U.S. Food & Drug Administration (FDA) regulates prescription sales, and currently, oxygen concentrators are classified as medical devices that require a prescription.
+This regulation is in place to ensure that individuals receive the appropriate device that caters to their specific health needs, as a prescription serves as the only concrete evidence of those needs.

 If you want to learn more, please visit our website.